-William Boyd’s “SOLO” is James Bond by way of Graham Greene, with a bit of “The Wild Geese” thrown in for good measure.
-This is Bond at his most ruminative.
-A solitary, moody Bond, haunted by dreams of his violent experiences in WWII.
-The novel opens on a melancholy note, depicting Bond celebrating his 45th birthday alone at The Dorchester.
+William Boyd’s novel “SOLO” is James Bond by way of Graham Greene, with a bit of the film “The Wild Geese” thrown in for good measure.
+This is Bond at his most ruminative; a solitary, moody Bond, haunted by dreams of his violent experiences in WWII.
+The novel opens on a melancholy note, depicting Bond celebrating his 45th birthday alone at the Dorchester Hotel.
 The mission he’s soon tasked with is a dirty one: fly to the middle of an African civil war, cozy up to a Brigadier whose military successes are prolonging the conflict and “find a way of making him a less efficient soldier.”
 Polite code for assassination.

-“SOLO” is a morally and politically complex spy thriller, much closer in spirit to the short story “The Living Daylights” than to “Dr. No.” Author William Boyd’s writing is razor-sharp and striking, a beautiful contrast to Fleming’s somewhat straightforward style.
+This morally and politically complex spy thriller is much closer in spirit to Fleming’s gripping short story “The Living Daylights” than to the pulpy extravagance of “Dr. No.” As expected, Boyd’s writing is razor-sharp, and contrasts nicely with Fleming’s somewhat reserved prose style.
 That’s not to say he doesn’t follow the Fleming template for adventure, however.
-The two women in the book couldn’t be more different from each other or more interesting.
+The two women in the book couldn’t be more different from each other, or more interesting.
 The fact that one of them appears to be a thinly disguised version of real-life British horror actress Ingrid Pitt makes this a particularly fun read for fans of Hammer Films.

-Hopefully Boyd will be allowed to continue the series, because I suspect he’ll take it in some fascinating directions.
-This is a serious spy novel, not a frothy fantasy.
-Bond could use someone with Boyd’s skills guiding him into the future.
+Hopefully Boyd will be allowed to continue writing the next few entries in the 007 series, because I suspect he’ll take it in some fascinating directions.
+Bond could use someone with his skills guiding him into the future.